October 2163, Exilon 5

 Serena looked at him, then at the military.
 ‘Can you hear what they’re thinking?
 I can’t make out anything they’re saying.’

-Stephen’s eyes snapped back to the wolf which was dangerously close to reaching the bait.
-It sniffed nervously at the edge of the rocks, its head flitting from left to right as it looked around on occasion.
+Stephen’s eyes snapped back to the wolf which was close to reaching the bait.
+It sniffed at the edge of the rocks, its eyes flitting around on occasion.
 It was not fully grown.
 If it had been more mature, it would have retreated by now; the fully grown biodome animals were smart enough to recognise a trap when they smelled it.

 ‘I can hear them.
 They’ve spotted the wolf.’

 Serena shook her head.
 ‘All I hear from them is a collective rumbling.
 Nothing they say is clear to me.
-How is it that you have no problems?’
+How do you have no problems?’

-Stephen smiled at her, but deep down he was puzzled by her inability to hear as well as he did.
-All Indigenes had that ability, didn’t they?
+Stephen smiled at her, but her inability to hear well was strange to him.
+All Indigenes had the ability.
 He switched his attention back to the wolf again.
 They needed to capture it, for Pierre’s sake.

-‘Are you okay?’ he asked, his eyes not leaving the cagey wolf.
+‘Are you okay?’
+His eyes never left the cagey wolf.

 ‘I’m fine.
 Why do you ask?’
-She had adopted the stance that all Indigenes did when they hunted—one leg pitched in front of the other as if taking a huge stride, head straining forward, back low, arms poised to snatch.
+She had adopted the stance that all Indigenes did when they hunted—one leg pitched in front of the other, head straining forward, back low, arms poised to snatch.

 The young wolf growled.

-‘Are you worried about something?’ he asked her, adopting the same pose, crouching low until his fingertips almost touched the ground.
+‘Are you worried about something?’
+He adopted the same pose, crouching low until his fingertips almost touched the ground.

 She shook her head and closed her eyes.
-He was just straightening up and about to speak again when he felt the displacement of air as the wolf lunged unexpectedly at Serena.
+He straightened up and was about to speak again when he felt the displacement of air as the wolf lunged at Serena.

 The force of the animal knocked her to the ground.
 Stephen heard a high-pitched scream.
-He watched the animal stand over her, pinning her in place, its sharp teeth clamped on the fleshy part of her shoulder and snarling through a mouthful of Indigene flesh.
+The animal stood over her, pinning her in place, its sharp teeth clamped on the fleshy part of her shoulder, and snarling through a mouthful of Indigene flesh.

 ‘Come on, you’re stronger than it,’ Stephen urged Serena.
 ‘You can take it.’